practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Answer Set Programming (ASP)/README.md

 [Prolog](tbd) is nowadays not the only "natural" choice to solve Constraint Satisfaction Problems (CSP's).

-A new appraoch in Logic Programming was introduced in 1988 with "The Stable Model Semantics for Logic Programming" by Gelfond and Lifschitz: https://www.cs.utexas.edu/~vl/papers/stable.pdf
+A new approach in Logic Programming was introduced in 1988 with "The Stable Model Semantics for Logic Programming" by Gelfond and Lifschitz: https://www.cs.utexas.edu/~vl/papers/stable.pdf

 Since then numerous **answer set solvers** have been developed.

-However, these solvers cannot be used as general purpose programming languages, and thus need interfacing with the outside world.
+However, these solvers cannot be used for general purpose programming, they take in information which **models a problem**, and thus need interfacing with the outside world.
 One such combination is [clingo](https://potassco.org/clingo/) and Python: https://pypi.org/project/clingo/.

+> [!NOTE]
+> The "programming" in "Answer Set Programming" means to model a problem as a logic problem.

 <br/>